sergemalo/sm-bladerf/hdl/README.md

 # Notes from Serge
 ## 1 Pre-requisites
 As indicated below, you need to install "Quartus Prime Lite Edition v20.1.1".
 Make sure to install all Nios II packages.
-You will also need cmake (nad maybe a few other regular utils to install with apt)
+You will also need cmake (and maybe a few other regular utils to install with apt)

 ## 1.1 Env vars
 I need to add the following lines to my .bashrc file: